Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture

 \authorrunning{Zibetti et al.} {INAF-Osservatorio Astrofisico di Arcetri, Largo Enrico Fermi 5, I-50125 Firenze, Italy\\ \and Dipartimento di Fisica e Astronomia, Universit\`a degli Sudi di Firenze, Via G. Sansone 1, I-50019 Sesto Fiorentino, Italy \and Dipartimento di Fisica, Universit\`a di Trento, Via Sommarive 14, I-38123 Povo (TN), Italy }

-\abstract {Stellar population properties are crucial for understanding galaxy evolution.
-Their inference for statistically representative samples requires deep multi-object spectroscopy, typically obtained with fiber-fed spectrographs that integrate only a fraction of galaxy light.
-The most comprehensive local Universe dataset is the Sloan Digital Sky Survey (SDSS), whose fibers typically collected $\sim 30$\% of total flux.
-Stellar population gradients, ubiquitously present in galaxies, systematically bias SDSS toward central properties, by amounts yet to be quantified.} {Quantify spectroscopic fiber aperture effects for a representative sample of local Universe galaxies over the SDSS redshift range.
-Devise empirical recipes to correct stellar absorption indices from SDSS fiber spectra to aperture-free total values.} {We leverage CALIFA integral-field spectroscopy to simulate fiber-fed observations at redshifts $z = 0.005$--$0.4$, accounting for seeing effects.
-We analyze systematic aperture correction trends across galaxy morphologies and derive correction recipes based on: fiber-measured indices, global $g\!-\!r$ color, absolute $r$-band magnitude $M_r$, and physical half-light radius $R_\mathrm{50}$.} {Corrections for absorption indices typically reach $\gtrsim 15$\% of their dynamical range at $z \sim 0.02$, decreasing to $\sim 7$\% at $z \sim 0.1$ (median SDSS redshift) and becoming negligible above $z \sim 0.2$.
+\abstract {A detailed characterization of stellar population properties is crucial for understanding galaxy evolution.
+Their inference for statistically representative samples requires deep multi-object spectroscopy, typically obtained with fiber-fed spectrographs integrating only a fraction of galaxy light.
+The Legacy Sloan Digital Sky Survey (SDSS I-II) represents the most studied local Universe dataset in this context.
+Its\ fibers typically collected $\sim 30$\% of total flux.
+Ubiquitous stellar population gradients systematically bias SDSS measurements toward central properties by an as-yet-unquantified amount.} {Our aim is to quantify spectroscopic fiber aperture effects for a representative sample of local Universe galaxies over the SDSS redshift range, and to devise empirical recipes to correct stellar absorption indices from SDSS fiber spectra to aperture-free total values.} {We leveraged CALIFA integral-field spectroscopy to simulate fiber-fed observations at redshifts $z = 0.005$--$0.4$, accounting for seeing effects.
+We analyzed systematic aperture correction trends across galaxy morphologies and derived correction recipes based on fiber-measured indices, the global $g\!-\!r$ color, the absolute $r$-band magnitude $M_r$, and the physical half-light radius $R_\mathrm{50}$.} {Corrections for absorption indices typically reach $\gtrsim 15$\% of their dynamical range at $z \sim 0.02$, decreasing to $\sim 7$\% at $z \sim 0.1$ (median SDSS redshift) and becoming negligible above $z \sim 0.2$.